allegory-software/many-machines/README.md

     * all ops apply to one/many/all machines and/or deployments.
   * Easy on your eyes:
-    * data gathered from machines is always shown in tabular form, not just blurted out like the output of most unix commands, and you can make your own custom listings with only relevant columns.
+    * data gathered from machines is always shown in tabular form, not just blurted out as it comes, and you can make custom listings with the columns that are relevant to you.
   * Easy on your memory:
     * machines and deployments are identified by name only.
     * machines can be identified indirectly by deployment name.